zisismaras/omnimap/README.md

 We use the builtin `emit()` function 3 times for each line to emit 3 key/value pairs (lines, words, characters).
 In the `reduce()` function we get our key, our values which is an array of numbers in our case and the rereduce flag which we will explain below.
 We then just sum the `values` array using the builtin `sum()` function and return the result.
-The output is written to stdout as `key\tvalue\n` for each key to be easily parsable by another program (or omnimap itself!).
+The output is written to stdout as `key\tvalue\n` for each key so it can be easily parseable by another program (or omnimap itself!).

 ## Reduce and rereduce